-Smart Mobile Tools for Field Inspectors supports inspection planning and management, field data collection, and evidence management, all within an integrated suite of digital tools to improve the quality and consistency of inspections.
+Smart Mobile Tools for Field Inspectors supports inspection planning and management, field data collection, and evidence management, all within an integrated suite of digital tools to improve the quality and consistency of environmental inspections.

-Smart Mobile Tools for Field Inspectors (Smart Tools) will fundamentally improve the operation and management of environmental inspection programs by providing digital assistance to inspectors and their management during each stage of the inspection process.
+Smart Tools have fundamentally improved the operation and management of federal and state environmental inspection programs by providing digital assistance to inspectors and their managers during each stage of the inspection process.
+Smart Tools:

-- Improve communication and clarity of information
+- Improve consistency and clarity of information

 - Optimize inspection resources